 Grist Mills and Rural Life

 Grist mills were once a vital part of rural life in America.
-Like the local mercantile, the grist mill was a place where distant neighbors would get together and share news of their families and crops.
-Or just pass around the newspaper and talk politics.
+Like the local mercantile, the grist mill was a place where distant neighbors would get together and share news of their families and crops, or just pass around the newspaper and talk politics.

-A grist mill has existed here since at least the 1790’s, when Bailey Anderson built what may have been the area’s first grist mill.
+A mill has existed here since at least the 1790’s, when Bailey Anderson built what may have been the area’s first grist mill.
 Unfortunately, his descendants lost the mill and land in 1825, when it was purchased by Col. Benjamin Hagood, a wealthy neighbor.
 Hagood’s son, James, is credited with building the current mill in 1845.

 By 1870, the mill was producing 2500 bushels of meal and 200 bushels of flour a year.
 In 1880 production included 120,000 pounds of cornmeal and 20,000 pounds of feed.
-Farmers would travel to Hagood Mill and General Store not only to have their grain ground into flour but to purchase whatever supplies they needed too.
+Farmers would travel to Hagood Mill and General Store not only to have their grain ground into flour but to purchase whatever supplies they needed.

 A Desperate Bid to Save Hagood Mill